Barlow heartbreak inspires song

 In a new BBC documentary, the chart star told how the title track Let Me Go was fuelled by the heartbreak as well as by the death of his father.

 He suggests to interviewer James Corden that he is channelling the people he has lost and using "someone else's" voice.

-Gary and his wife Dawn were devastated when their fourth child Poppy was delivered stillborn in August 2012, three years after his father Colin died.
+Barlow and his wife Dawn were devastated when their fourth child Poppy was delivered stillborn in August 2012, three years after his father Colin died.

 In the new film, When Corden Met Barlow, he explained he was pleased to be able to create a song which was celebratory and which his fans might consider on the face of it to be upbeat

-Gary explains: "F rom that thing happening, to my dad's passing, there's a lot of them in this record with me.
+Barlow explains: "F rom that thing happening, to my dad's passing, there's a lot of them in this record with me.

 "I wanted it to be a celebratory record because that's where we're at in our lives with the whole thing that happened.
 And it makes me really happy when I see people going crazy to that song.